-An ACL affects network traffic only after you apply it to an interface, using the access-group command.
-Use these procedures to apply standard or extended IPv4 and IPv6 ACLs to interfaces.
+An ACL affects network traffic only after you apply it to an interface, using one of the access-group commands.
+Use these procedures to apply standard or extended IPv4 and IPv6 ACLs to interfaces or to remove them from the interfaces.